Making a Unique Architectural Salvage Lamp.

 Converting this old piece of wooden Architectural salvage to a beautiful lamp was fairly straightforward but very rewarding.
 I would always encourage anyone to have a go at a project like this, there is nothing like getting your hands dirty and having the satisfaction of bringing new life to an old and forgotten piece of architectural history.

 If you are interested in more of my lighting renovation projects you can read them from the following links

 I hope you like the result of this up-cycle project, I am very pleased with the result and the way the up-cycled wooden Architectural element made such an interesting and one-off table lamp.

 Cleaning and Finishing Wax.
 Earthed Wiring.
 Earthed switched Brass bulb holder.
 Aged copper tube and various wiring sundries.

 Time Spent on the lamp – 3 Hours.

-I often have several Vintage Industrial items for sale in my eBay shop here – Hertfordshire Lighting and Design
+I have a varied and wide range of Vintage and Antique lighting items for sale in my eBay shop here – Hertfordshire Lighting and Design

 I would love to hear from anyone who has performed a similar restoration project; it’s always great to share ideas with other people.